Image

 Join Monday Write-ins

-Add some creativity, community, and conversation into your day by joining the next virtual write-in on Monday, May 18, at 11 AM ET.
+Add some creativity, community, and conversation into your day by joining the next virtual write-in on Monday, June 15, at 11 AM ET.
 Open to all P&W Groups members, you’ll have a chance to write with a community and generate new ideas.
 Join The Time Is Now: Writing Together group and RSVP!

 • Image